Nitrogen exemptions for farmers

 Just one quarter

-of the nitrogen allowance awarded to farmers in 2023 would free up the 155,000 homes currently blocked by nutrient neutrality.
+of the nitrogen allowance awarded to farmers in 2023 would allow the 160,000 homes blocked by nutrient neutrality to be occupied.

 How many derogations are granted each year?